Skip to main content

 How far away can trees safely be planted from a house?

-Some large trees like Robinia pseudoacacia (False Acacia) and Populus alba (White Poplar) are a nightmare for sending up adventitious sucker growth from their extended root systems and have even been known to thrust up through your floorboards!
+This caution is especially important for certain large trees like Robinia pseudoacacia and Populus alba.
+They are known to send up adventitious sucker growth from their extended root systems and have even been known to thrust up through floorboards!

 Photinia Red Robin